-- What experiences in your life, your work or your family inform your thinking about mental health?
+- What experiences in your life, your work or your family inform your understanding of mental health?

-- Do you think your religion or culture, or some other aspect of your identity or background, influences how you think about mental health?
+- Does your religion or culture, or some other aspect of your identity or background, influence how you think about mental health?
 If so, how?

 - Is there a next step you would like to take based upon the conversation you just had?